 You have lost your job or have learned that you will soon be laid off.
 Here are some first steps to take when you learn that you will be unemployed.

 - Speak with the company human resource department and make sure your records of accrued vacation days and holidays coincide with theirs.
 Take the time to discuss severance (a benefits package that companies provide to compensate employees for many years of service.)

 - Determine your eligibility for unemployment insurance.
 Visit the NJ Division of Unemployment Insurance website or contact your local unemployment office that serves your area and to determine eligibility and learn how to file an unemployment claim so that you will be ready to do so when you become unemployed.

 - If your employer provided healthcare coverage, learn about COBRA benefits so that you can maintain your health insurance without interruption.

 The New Jersey Department of Labor and Workforce Development does not charge a fee to file an unemployment claim.
 Anyone who visits a website that charges a fee for processing an unemployment claim should immediately exit that site before providing any confidential information.

 Before unemployment benefits can be paid to you, you must file a claim.
 You are not permitted to file a claim until you are unemployed.
-You may file your new unemployment claim, or reopen an existing claim, via the Internet if you meet all the following requirements:
+You may file your new unemployment claim, or reopen an existing claim, online if you: